The Cathedral School, Llandaff: Sport

 Over twenty sports are played at the school, with pupils at international level in cricket, badminton, rugby, gymnastics and sailing.
 Unusual for a choral foundation school, the school also offers scholarships based on athletic ability.
 All of the senior section take part in 2 lessons of Games a week, choosing from the seasonal sports of: Rugby, Football, and Cricket (for the boys); Hockey, Netball, and Rounders (for the girls); Rowing, Tennis, Climbing and Squash (mixed gender, year-round sports held outside of school).

-Notable Old Llandavians
+Notable alumni

 Former students of The Cathedral School, Llandaff are referred to as Old Llandavians.